Caminito del Rey Walk – 2023 Update on What you need to Know

 Allow yourself plenty of time

 From this point (the tunnel), you still need to allow yourself 30 minutes before your time slot as this is NOT the start of the Caminito del Rey.
-It’s a 2.5 km scenic walk through forest to reach the starting point which will take 30 minutes at least.
+This a 2.5 km scenic walk through forest to reach the starting point which will take 30 minutes at least.

 Once at the starting point there were already loads of people waiting and there are staff to check your tickets, give you helmets and put you in the correct group.
 There are a lot of people that are part of guided tours which you can also book through the website, the tours are in English and Spanish.

-Next they separate people into English and Spanish speakers for a brief safety instruction where the guide told us to allow around 2.5 hours to complete the walk, then you are off on your way.
+Next they separated people into English and Spanish speakers for a brief safety instruction where the guide told us to allow around 2.5 hours to complete the walk, then you are off on your way.

 It was only at this point I realised my husband of 12 years or so was actually really terrified of heights, this was real proper fear written all over his face.